Kekiruu/IoT_Assignment_1/Lab 5.md

 what you have learned,

-1.Connecting to a esp32 and how to flash it, writting a micropython code to make the esp32 to handle wifi and running a simple web on esp32
+1. Connecting to a esp32 and how to flash it, writting a micropython code to make the esp32 to handle wifi and running a simple web on esp32

 what you found difficult to understand,